mcarifio/bashenv/README.md

   + I avoid confusing bash constructs like regular expression matching using `=~`.
 I can stop googling `awk match`.

 * Question: Configuation depends on system files, for example `/etc/hosts`.
 Answer: Busted.
-In my particular case, I have a local dns server via my router but hostname completions use `/etc/hosts` by default and "widening the scope" for this takes work and time
-  I don't currently have.
+In my particular case, I have a local dns server via my router but hostname completions use `/etc/hosts` by default and "widening the scope" for this takes work, time and perhaps even expertise I don't currently have.
 It also introduces networking and network management into the mix.
 Which isn't bad.
 But beyond bash functions.

 * Question: As soon as I start modifying and adding files in `~/bashenv/profile.d`, I will diverge from this repository and pulling from the fork will just screw up my own repository, yes?
 Answer: Unfortunately yes, I think that's right.
 The function `bashenv.profile` in `~/.bash_profile`